ShiveshM/GolemFlavor/docs/source/physics.rst

 This can be visualised in a ternary plot, which you can make yourself by checking out the :doc:`examples` section!
-The axes here are the fraction of each neutrino flavour as shown below.
-The coloured circle, square and triangle show the source flavour compositions.
-The arrows show the effect of neutrino mixing on the flavour composition.
-The unfilled circle, square and triangle show the corresponding measured flavour composition.
-Neutrino mixing during propagation has the effect of averaging out the flavour contributions, which is why the arrows point towards the centre of the triangle.
+The axes here are the fraction of each neutrino flavor as shown below.
+The coloured circle, square and triangle show the source flavor compositions.
+The arrows show the effect of neutrino mixing on the flavor composition.
+The unfilled circle, square and triangle show the corresponding measured flavor composition.
+Neutrino mixing during propagation has the effect of averaging out the flavor contributions, which is why the arrows point towards the centre of the triangle.
 This effect is more pronounced for :math:`\nu_\mu\leftrightarrow\nu_\tau` due to the their larger mixings.
-Also shown on this figure in the hatched *Standard Model* area, is the region of measured flavour compositions containing all source models of :math:`\left(x:1-x:0\right)`, using Gaussian priors on the standard mixing angles.
+Also shown on this figure in the hatched *Standard Model* area, is the region of measured flavor compositions containing all source models of :math:`\left(x:1-x:0\right)`, using Gaussian priors on the standard mixing angles.
 Therefore, this hatched area is the region in which all standard astrophysical models live.